sipos-srl/runzip/README.md

 ### Class: Entry

-Same as [yauzl](https://github.com/thejoshwolfe/yauzl), but with an additional property:
+Same as [yauzl](https://github.com/thejoshwolfe/yauzl), but with an additional property and an additional method.

 #### nestedPath

 `Array` of strings.
 This array contains the stack of filenames of the recursively nested zip files containing this entry.

+#### openReadStream(callback)

+Produces a readable stream for this entry's contents, similar to `zipfile.openReadStream(entry, callback)` in [yauzl](https://github.com/thejoshwolfe/yauzl).

 # License